0chain/ethereum/README.md

 - Setup [zboxcli](https://github.com/0chain/zboxcli).
 - Install [truffle](https://www.npmjs.com/package/truffle) globally - `npm install -g truffle`.
 - Install [metamask](https://www.metamask.io) for your browser.
 (Make sure you have enough funds.)
+  - To get some funds for your metamask wallet, make a request to a [faucet](https://faucet.metamask.io)

 ### Run the App
 - Clone this repository and run  - `npm install` and run `npm start` to launch the web application.